jmmartyn/jmmartyn.github.io/_pages/about.md

 In my research, I do just this imagining: I explore theoretical aspects of quantum information, with the central goal of developing new methods to study complex quantum systems and solve hard computational problems.
 I pursue this on two fronts by designing both quantum and classical algorithms, often benefiting from the symbiotic relationship between these areas.

-For a comprehensive list of my work and publications, see my CV.
-For further information, see my profiles on Google Scholar and InspireHEP.
+For a comprehensive list of my work and publications, see [my CV](https://jmmartyn.github.io/files/CV_current.pdf) or my [Google Scholar profile](https://scholar.google.com/citations?user=d-QUapAAAAAJ).